-Dr. Nathan Dishman, Visiting Assistant Professor, Trombone
+Dr. Nathan Dishman, Assistant Professor, Trombone

 "MSU is the perfect size.
 Students will find big school experiences yet still have the opportunity to make close connections with professors.
 Everyone is supportive of one another and the enthusiasm is contagious."